rch4-org/rch4-org.github.io/content/rch4_clinical_data.md

 Average monthly decline over 16.44 months AFTER START of RCH4 treatment = -0.47 points per month

 Since 2007, there have been more than 80 trials in ALS.
 None have demonstrated such, if any, measurable efficacy, short or long term, and further, all trials had carefully selected patients.\*

+Average starting score in PRO-ACT clinical trials database \[>10,000 ALS subjects] is 40 points, i.e., disease less advanced when starting in those trials.
+Some 90% of patients are not accepted in ALS trials due to onerous exclusion criteria.Being a humanitarian charity there are no exclusion criteria for RCH4, first come first served, treatment is ongoing as previously stated.Comparison: Edaravone 6-month trial subjects start at 44 points & with onerous exclusion criteria

 \* *Technical comment: the RCH4 analysis would equate to ITT as there is no exclusion or selection criteria, first come first served.
 Everyone asking for help is accepted only subject to paperwork. e.g., formal written diagnosis, case file, informed consent, doctors permission etc., and funds being available to treat the person for some years.*